tommywu052/AmazingHand/README.md

 ![Patterns](assets/Patterns_Overview.jpg)

 Robotic hands are often very expensive and not so expressive.
 More dexterous often needs cables and deported actuators in forearm i.e..

-Aim of this project is to be able to explore humanoid hand possibilities on a real robot, and Reachy2 is the perfect candidate for that !
+Aim of this project is to be able to explore humanoid hand possibilities on a real robot (and Reachy2 is the perfect candidate for that !)
-Wrist interface is designed for Reachy2's wrist (Orbita 3D), but it can be easily adapted to other robot's wrist...
+=> Wrist interface is designed for Reachy2's wrist (Orbita 3D), but it can be easily adapted to other robot's wrist...

 ![Reachy](assets/Reachy.jpg)

-Amazing Hand is a low-cost (<200€) and open-source 4 fingers hand, driven by parallel mechanism.
+Amazing Hand is a 8 dofs humanoid hand with 4 fingers, low-cost (<200€) and open-source, driven by parallel mechanism.

 [AmazingHand_Overview"](/docs/AmazingHand_Overview.pdf)